Business growth and B2B sales: key points

 Value presentation structure: how to connect the identified problem specifically to the solution.

 Conversely, a customer base that retains and expands is the most valuable asset of any B2B company.
-Current clients have virtually zero acquisition cost, established trust, and a much shorter decision cycle for new purchases.
+Current clients have virtually zero acquisition cost, built-in trust, and a much shorter decision cycle for new purchases.
 Companies that systematize account expansion grow faster and with less investment.

 Business growth strategies supported by the sales process